chaksw/Javascript-Beginner/README.md

 console.log(friends); //
 ```

-2. Way2 to create array
+### Way 2 to create array

 An array can contain any data type

 ```js
 const years = new Array(1991, 1984, 2008, 2020);